Configuring OAuth Authentication

 Client ID

-When a client registers with an OAuth provider they receive a Client ID along with a Client Secret.
+When a client registers with an OAuth identity provider they receive a Client ID along with a Client Secret.
 These are essentially equivalent to username and password, which the authorization server uses to authenticate the application.
 The client-id identifies the client responsible for the OAuth request.

 To configure client ID on your event broker, enter the following command: